-To request a LOA, the student must submit a written request for a leave of absence in advance.
-If unforeseen circumstances prevent the student from doing so, the school may grant a LOA to a student who did not provide a request in advance.
-Followed by documenting the reason for the decision, collect the completed LOA request form upon return and signature.
+To request an LOA, the student must submit a written request for a leave of absence in advance.
+If unforeseen circumstances prevent the student from doing so, the school may grant an LOA to a student who did not provide a request in advance, and the school will use the start date of the approved LOA as the first date the student was unable to attend.
+After documenting the reason for the decision, collect the completed LOA request form upon return and signature.

-A written request can be submitted in person to our Admissions Office, or via email info@associatedbarbercollege.edu or by mail 1333 5th Avenue San Diego CA 92101.
+A written request can be submitted in person to our Admissions Office, or via email info@associatedbarbercollege.edu or by mail 1333 5th Avenue, San Diego CA 92101.
 An email request must come from the email address the school has on file for the student.